fillumina/inheritable-fluent-interface/README.md

 Another thing to notice is that most of the time fluent interface is used on builders which are helpers that aim to create a class in an easier way than using the constructors directly.
-Builders are not Java Beans and do not have any other rule in a code other than building other objects.
+Builders are not Java Beans and do not have any other role other than building other objects.
 So it's wasteful to use the usual setters conventions with them and a most direct approach can be safely taken using the name of the property without prefixing it with _set_.